eMapR/LTOP_FTV/README.md

 #### 9 Kmeans cluster from SNIC patches (GEE)

 Remember in step 1 when I said the SNIC patch are independent of one another even if they represent the same land class.
-Well, it is here, where we link the patches that are similar to one another with the Kmeans alogroithm.
+Well, it is here, where we link the patches that are simular to one another with the Kmeans alogroithm.
 Note that if you are not running in the lab account and if you are running for a different place you will need to change filepaths to reflect the location of the uploaded points asset.

 	1. script local location

-		./LTOP_mekong/LTOP_FTV/scripts/GEEjs/02kMeansCluster.js
+		./LTOP_Oregon/scripts/GEEjs/02kMeansCluster.js

 	2. copy and paste script into GEE console